Uster: Transportation

-The municipality of Uster is served by two railway stations, both of which are served by trains of the Zurich S-Bahn.
+The municipality of Uster is served by two railway stations, both of which are served by trains of the Zürich S-Bahn.
 Uster railway station is in the centre of the city, and is served by lines S9, S14, S15 and S5.
 Nänikon-Greifensee railway station is on the border with adjoining municipality of Greifensee, and is served only by lines S9 and S14.
 Uster is a 14-minute ride (S5) from Zürich Hauptbahnhof when travelling on the fastest trains.